saaamxzy/predicate-classification/README.md

 # Predicate Detection and Classification

 This project uses BERT to construct models that can be used in event trigger detection and classification.
-The BERT model used in these experiments is the bert-base-multilingual-cased version.
 The task is modeled as a pipeline of two
 tasks: the detector and classifier.
+We use uncased mBERT with the detection task and cased mBERT for the classification task.

 ## Predicate Detection
 The first task in this pipeline.
 The detector model takes in a sequence of words